 an audience scanning show will not exceed user-set safety limits.

 undergone intense scrutiny by the laser safety community, and

 being the safety system within the first projector to receive a CDRH Variance for

 allowing Audience Scanning laser shows to be performed in the

-United States, PASS is currently the only credible solution to
+United States, we believe that PASS is currently the only credible solution to

 ensure the continued success of the laser entertainment industry.

 After PASS is installed

 Easy to install in any

 of two components inside your projector: a credit-card-size